Even though he dances like a Pussycat Doll with a urinary tract infection, Colin Baker has still captured Sue’s heart.

-Quillam’s disfigurement is a source of fascination for Sue:
+Quillam’s disfigurement remains a source of fascination for Sue.

 Sue: How did he injure himself?
 Did he wash his face in some acid by mistake?
-I bet it’s easily done when you live on this shit hole.
+I bet that’s easily done when you live on a shit-hole like this.

-Sue: How many times a day do you think the Doctor wishes he still had K9?
+Sue: How many times each day do you think the Doctor wishes he still had K9?

-Elsewhere on Varos, Etta and Arak are watching their favourite prime time TV show – Old Men Wrestling In Nappies!
+Elsewhere on Varos, Etta and Arak are enjoying their favourite prime time TV show – Old Men Wrestling In Nappies.

 Sue: This is way ahead of its time.
-This is basically YouTube today.
+It’s basically YouTube now.

-Sue: I wish it didn’t look so cheap.
-This would be a very iconic scene if it didn’t look so flimsy.
+Sue: I wish this didn’t look so cheap.
+This would be an iconic scene if it didn’t seem so flimsy.
 It’s the script that saves it.

-Sue: He’s horrible but I love him.
+Sue: He’s horrible,but I think I love him.
 He’s a great character.
-I won’t forget him in a hurry.
+I definitely won’t forget him in a hurry.

-The Governor is satisfied that the Doctor is telling the truth.
+The Governor believes the Doctor is telling the truth.

-Sue: Colin is really good.
-I didn’t think I’d like him, but I do.
+Sue: Colin is really good in this.
+I didn’t think I’d like him that much, but I do.
 He’s totally committed to the part.

-Sue: If this thing is supposed to turn you into the thing you fear the most, Peri must be terrified of chickens.
+Sue: If this thing is supposed to turn you into what you fear the most, then Peri must be terrified of chickens.
 She should have pretended she was frightened of Raquel Welch.

 Me: Nice topical reference, love.

-The Doctor is struggling to find a solution to the problem.
+The Doctor struggles to find a solution to the problem.

 Sue: Just reverse the polarity!
-Don’t tell me that you’ve forgotten to reverse the polarity.
+Don’t tell me you’ve forgotten how to reverse the polarity.

-Sue: It’s not the first time he’s done it, and it probably won’t be the last.
+Sue: Well, it’s not the first time he’s done it, and it probably won’t be the last.

 The Doctor blasts the machine’s controls.

-Sue: This Doctor doesn’t **** around.
+Sue: This incarnation certainly doesn’t **** around.
 I like that about him.

 Peri is rescued in the nick of time.

-Sue: I’ve just noticed that the little cars have giant K9 ears on top of them.
+Sue: I’ve just noticed their little cars have giant K9 ears on top of them.